Sandeep-source/Live_php_editer/README.md

  This Editer 🖊 is created with the help of java ☕.
 It presents the use of simple java IO ✍ to make some creative Apps.
 Basic understanding of java and javafx is enough to customize 🛠 this accourding to your needs.

 ## Requirements
-- JDK 9 ☕ or any JDK with javafx lib (Some changes in import code section is needed in order to use openfx)
+- JDK 9 ☕ or any JDK with openfx lib (Some changes in import code section is needed in order to use openfx)
 - Php

 ## Feature